 Our home is situated among the trees in Warrandyte, a suburb of Melbourne, Australia.
 My husband Steve and I enjoy sitting outside watching the birds.
+We often are visited by magpies and other birds.
 In January 2020, a female magpie visited while my husband was eating his lunch in the garden.

 The magpie looked at him as if to ask for a piece of his sandwich and he gave the bird a small bit.
 The magpie came back with her three offspring and we fed them some mincemeat.
 It was summer and her young should have started to take care of themselves, but she was still feeding them with her beak.